The information in this section is intended for Workplace administrators tasked with setting up and managing a Workplace implementation.

 You may wish to add project owners to your team at this point (see Add a Team Member), as you need to define the project owner when creating a project.
 Alternatively, you can set the primary administrator account as the owner and reassign the project in step 4.

-Focus on uploading the primary data set, waiting for the upload to complete before proceeding with the secondary data.
+Focus on uploading your highest priority projects, as determined in your Preparatory Checklist, first.
 Less critical projects can be uploaded and shared in conjunction with subsequent steps or at any point.

 Upload progress can be monitored from the Progress window.

 While the data is uploading, you can proceed to setting up the Workplace team.
 We recommend waiting to create users until the primary data is fully uploaded, with the possible exception of the project owners.

 As an initial step, set your Team Defaults and Policies.
 For more information, see Policy Profiles.